 Other international services with a tracking number will only be traceable until they reach the International Service Center (ISC).
 Once these shipments depart the U.S. their tracking will cease to update.

-Refers to shipments that are tracked along to a certain point.
-This can include tracking updates within the U.S. but not the destination country or tracking updates in the destination country but not including delivery confirmation
+• Some international shipments are only tracked along to a certain point.
+This can include tracking updates within the U.S. but not the destination country or tracking updates in the destination country but not including delivery confirmation.

-USPS First Class Package International & USPS Priority Mail International offers delivery confirmation to 43 countries.
+• Some international services offer delivery confirmation to the final destination.
+For example, USPS First Class Package International & USPS Priority Mail International Flat Rate offers delivery confirmation to 43 countries.

 Useful International Shipping Links

 No hidden monthly fees.
 Unbeatable prices.
-Over 20 million parcels delivered.
+More than 20 million packages delivered.